-2Our little program works okay; it figures out the area of the rectangle by calling the area function with each dimension.
-But we can do better.
-The length and the width are related to each other since together they describe one rectangle.
+Even though Listing 5-8 works and figures out the area of the rectangle by calling the area function with each dimension, we can do better.
+The length and the width are related to each other because together they describe one rectangle.

 The issue with this method is evident in the signature of area: